voteliquid/blog/_posts/2017-11-06-announcing-united-vote.md

 **United.vote** uses [liquid democracy](/2016/09/21/what-is-liquid-democracy/) to provide a simple process for all Americans to have their voice heard on every bill before Congress.

-To get started, you simply sign up at [www.united.vote](https://united.vote) and verify your identity with a $1 charge to a credit card in your name. ([Why?](https://united.vote/verification/identity))
+To get started, you simply sign up at [www.united.vote](https://united.vote) and [verify your identity](https://united.vote/verification/identity) with a temporary authorization charge to a debit or credit card in your name.

 ### Personalized Representation